October 30, 2025

 4. In the Trigger Settings, deselect all checkboxes other than Desktop and above.
 This disables the interaction on tablet and below to prevent bugs when scrolling.

-Before you can scale a business successfully, you need a solid foundation.
+Before you can successfully scale a business, you need a solid foundation.
 Scaling is a strategic process that comes after establishing this foundation, focusing on expanding operations to increase revenue and growth without compromising profitability.

 So let’s get into it.
 Here’s how to scale a product-based business without losing your mind, your weekends, or your last shred of patience—and how Saltbox Access Plans can be your not-so-secret weapon.